 1. Lecture method means it includes not only traditional lecture method, but different type of teaching methods may be adopted to develop the course outcomes.
 2. Interactive Teaching: Adopt the Active learning that includes brainstorming, discussing, group work, focused listening, formulating questions, notetaking, annotating, and roleplaying.
 3. Show Video/animation films to explain functioning of various concepts.
 4. Encourage Collaborative (Group Learning) Learning in the class.
 5. To make Critical thinking, ask at least three Higher order Thinking questions in the class.
 6. Adopt Problem Based Learning, which fosters students' Analytical skills, develop thinking skills such as the ability to evaluate, generalize, and analyze information rather than simply recall it.

-Devarakaggalhalli, Harohalli, Kanakapura Road, Ramanagara District, Karnataka - 562 112

 7. Show the different ways to solve the same problem and encourage the students to come up with their own creative ways to solve them.
 8. Discuss how every concept can be applied to the real world - and when that's possible, it helps improve the students' understanding.

-DATA MINING: Introduction, Statistical Modeling, Machine Learning, Computational Approaches to Modeling, Feature Extraction, Statistical Limits on Data Mining, Hash Functions, Indexes, Natural Logarithms, Power Laws.

-MAP REDUCE AND THE NEW SOFTWARE STACK:

-Distributed File Systems, Map Reduce, Algorithms Using MapReduce, Extensions to MapReduce, Complexity Theory for MapReduce

-MINING DATA STREAMS:

-The Stream Data Model, Sampling Data in a Stream, Filtering Streams, Counting Distinct Elements in a Stream, Counting Ones in a Window, Decaying Windows.

-FREQUENT ITEM SETS:

-The Market-Basket Model, Market Baskets and the A-Priori Algorithm, Handling Larger Datasets in Main Memory, Limited-Pass Algorithms, Counting Frequent Items in a Stream

-CLUSTERING:

-Introduction to Clustering Techniques, Hierarchical Clustering, K-means Algorithms, The CURE Algorithm, Clustering in Non-Euclidean Spaces, and Clustering for Streams and Parallelism.
-Dimensionality Reduction: Eigenvalues and Eigenvectors of Symmetric Matrices, Principal-Component Analysis, Singular-Value Decomposition
+Devarakaggalhalli, Harohalli, Kanakapura Road, Bengaluru South Dist. - 562 112

+Unit 1: 08 Hours DATA MINING: Introduction, Statistical Modeling, Machine Learning, Computational Approaches to Modeling, Feature Extraction, Statistical Limits on Data Mining, Hash Functions, Indexes, Natural Logarithms, Power Laws.
+Unit 2: 09 Hours MAP REDUCE AND THE NEW SOFTWARE STACK: Distributed File Systems, Map Reduce, Algorithms Using MapReduce, Extensions to MapReduce, Complexity Theory for MapReduce Unit 3: 09 Hours MINING DATA STREAMS: The Stream Data Model, Sampling Data in a Stream, Filtering Streams, Counting Distinct Elements in a Stream, Counting Ones in a Window, Decaying Windows.
+Unit 4: 08 Hours FREQUENT ITEM SETS: The Market-Basket Model, Market Baskets and the A-Priori Algorithm, Handling Larger Datasets in Main Memory, Limited-Pass Algorithms, Counting Frequent Items in a Stream Unit 5: 05 Hours CLUSTERING: Introduction to Clustering Techniques, Hierarchical Clustering, K-means Algorithms, The CURE Algorithm, Clustering in Non-Euclidean Spaces, and Clustering for Streams and Parallelism.
+Dimensionality Reduction: Eigenvalues and Eigenvectors of Symmetric Matrices, Principal-Component Analysis, Singular-Value Decomposition At the end of the Course the Students will be able to Course Outcome Description Bloom's Taxonomy Level 1 Recollecting fundamentals of data mining.
+L2 2 Apply the concept of Map reduce and data streams for storing and processing massive data sets.
+L3 3 Analyze the issues underlying the effective applications of massive datasets L3 4 Applying the A-Priori Algorithms for Market Basket Analysis L3 5 Evaluate different clustering algorithms and analyze various decomposition L3 techniques

-Devarakaggalhalli, Harohalli, Kanakapura Road, Ramanagara District, Karnataka - 562 112
+Devarakaggalhalli, Harohalli, Kanakapura Road, Bengaluru South Dist. - 562 112